 |004||Have the theoretical and practical knowledge in order to measure and analyse animal behaviours and to write a research project||KCPT|

 |005||Develop digital skills in order to communicate scientific facts about animal behaviours to a wider audience using blogs||KCPT|

 The learning and teaching strategy is designed to:

 Give the students the opportunity to understand why animals behave in a certain way and which are the selective pressures that determine these behaviours

 The learning and teaching methods include:

-- Practical activities (including measurement and analysis of behaviours, project writing, group presentation, writing blog.
-3x 2h)
+- Practical activities (including measurement and analysis of behaviours, project writing, group writing blog.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.

 Upon accessing the reading list, please search for the module using the module code: BMS3096

 Resourcefulness & resilience: The assessments for this module rely on the ability to interpret and